CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: System Architecture and Contributions

 \subsection{System Architecture}

-In this section, we introduce the overall architecture of our localization system, as shown in Fig~\ref{fig:system}.
+The overall architecture of our localization system is shown in Fig~\ref{fig:system}.
 Suppose a single base station (BS) is providing localization services for the terminals in an indoor environment.
 When the BS receives a localization request from a terminal in its coverage at time $t$, the BS first measures the CSI from the received packets.
-Assuming the BS works on a multiple-input multiple-output (MIMO) orthogonal frequency-division multiplexing (OFDM) system with $A$ receive antennas and $S$ sub-carriers, the measured CSI can be represented by a channel response matrix $I_{C}^{t} \in \mathcal{R}^{A\times S\times 2}$, where 2 denotes the real part and imaginary part for the complex channel response, $A$ and $S$ denote the spatial dimension and frequency dimensions of CSI, respectively. $A\times S$ denotes the spatial size of CSI.
-Furthermore, if the antennas are placed as a uniform linear array (ULA), the channel response on the $a$-th antenna and $s$-th sub-carrier can be expressed as~\cite{sun2019fingerprint},
+Assuming the BS works on a multiple-input multiple-output (MIMO) orthogonal frequency-division multiplexing (OFDM) system with $A$ receive antennas and $S$ sub-carriers, the measured CSI can be represented by a channel response matrix $I_{C}^{t} \in \mathcal{R}^{A\times S\times 2}$, where $2$ denotes the real part and imaginary part of the complex channel response, $A$ and $S$ denote the spatial dimension and the frequency dimension of CSI, respectively. $A\times S$ denotes the spatial size of CSI.

-where $P$ denotes the number of distinguishable paths between the MT and the BS; $c_{p}$, $\phi_{p}$, and $\tau_{p}$ denote the complex channel coefficient, the angle of arrival, and the time delay for the $p$-th path, respectively; $d$ denotes the spatial distance between the adjacent antennas, $\lambda_{c}$ denotes the wavelength of the center frequency, and $f_{s}$ denotes the frequency of the $s$-th sub-carrier.